The Amateur Championship – 2026 Preview & Results

 Royal Liverpool G.C.

-The club has hosted 19 Amateur Championships (a record), 13 Open Championships as well as two Walker Cups and a Curtis Cup.
+The club has hosted 19 Amateur Championships (a record), 13 Open Championships, one AIG Women’s Open (2012), two Walker Cups (1983 and 2019), a Curtis Cup (1992), three Women’s Amateur (1896, 1989 and 1990) and five Boys’ Amateurs.

-The R&A will be playing the course at 7,119 yards with a par of 72 during the event.
+This year the R&A will be playing the course at 7,119 yards with a par of 72 during the event.

 West Lancashire G.C.